Vulvovaginal Dermatology/ Women's Health

 You must arrive 15 minutes prior to the time you are scheduled.
 In addition to the vulvovaginal paperwork, there will be more information to complete via iPad upon arrival at the office.
 Any time taken away from the visit will limit Dr. Chibnall’s ability to carefully review your health and ensure that all your questions and concerns are fully addressed.
 Patients who do not arrive by their scheduled time will be considered a “no-show” and will be subject to the $100 no-show fee.
 Please expect to be at the appointment for 1-1.5 hours.

 If you are unable to complete the questionnaire online, please contact the office at (314) 934-3308 and ask to either pick up a copy from the office or have it mailed to you.
 Paperwork still must be received no later than one week prior.
 Once completed, it can be faxed to: (866) 240-4984

 What should I expect at my first vulvovaginal disorders clinic appointment?

 Dr. Chibnall will review your questionnaire with you and ask any questions that come up from the information you provide.

 Dr. Chibnall will perform a pelvic examination, often using a speculum depending on the problem for which you are coming in.
 This exam is not a substitute for a regular gynecological well woman exam.

 Dr. Chibnall does not perform pap smears and does not routinely check for HPV.

-Occasionally, Dr. Chibnall will perform procedures such as cryotherapy, biopsies, surgical excisions, or lysis of adhesions in the office.
+Occasionally, Dr. Chibnall will perform procedures such as cryotherapy (freezing treatment with liquid nitrogen), skin biopsies, surgical excisions, or lysis of adhesions in the office.